East Germany balloon escape: Aftermath

-The families decided to initially settle in Naila where they landed.
+The families decided to initially settle in Naila where they had landed.
 Wetzel worked as an automobile mechanic and Strelzyk opened a TV repair shop in Bad Kissingen.
-Owing to pressure on them from Stasi spies, the Strelzyks moved to Switzerland in 1985.
-After the German reunification in 1990, they returned to their hometown of Pößneck and to their old home there.
+Due to pressure from Stasi spies, the Strelzyks moved to Switzerland in 1985.
+After German reunification in 1990, they returned to their old home in their hometown of Pößneck.
 The Wetzels remained in Bavaria.

-The West German weekly magazine Stern paid Strelzyk and Wetzel for exclusive rights to the story.
+West German weekly magazine Stern paid Strelzyk and Wetzel for exclusive rights to the story.

 The escape has been portrayed in two films: Night Crossing (1982) and Balloon (2018).
-The former, also called With the Wind to the West – the English translation of the German title, was an English-language film produced by Disney.
+The former, also called With the Wind to the West – the English translation of the German title – was an English-language film produced by Disney.
 The Strelzyks were reportedly "moved to tears" at the screening of the movie at Rockefeller Center in New York City.
 The latter was a German-language production which "both families welcomed [Director] Herbig’s desire to, as he put it, 'make a German film for an international audience.'"
-Herbig said in 2018 that both the Strelzyk and Wetzel families were dissatisfied with the Disney film.
+Herbig claimed in 2018 that both the Strelzyk and Wetzel families had been dissatisfied with the Disney film.

 Peter Strelzyk died in 2017 at age 74 after a long illness.

-In 2017, the balloon was put on permanent exhibition at the Haus der Bayerischen Geschichte: Museum, Bavaria.
+In 2017, the balloon was put on permanent display at the Haus der Bayerischen Geschichte: Museum in Regensburg.